LaybeRize/PoliSim/README.md

 **PolSim** is build to be as political agnostic as possible.
 Therefore, it implements general concepts of political systems and lets the users and admins handle the fine-tuning of their respective simulation.
 It does this by organising people into organisation, which can publish Documents/Discussions and Votes.
-Providing a Forum for press, handled and reviewable by the administration and a public forum which lets you write short comments and messages.
+Providing a forum for press, handled and reviewable by the administration and a public forum which lets you write notes.

 ## Organisations and Titles